Composer0/BlogBackend/README.md

 - Created CRUD functions for users.js.
 Update, Delete and Read.
 - Post comment left in Delete section.
 Once Post route is enabled, this will be enabled.
 - Updated index to allow for User route.
+- Created CRUD functionality for posts and categories routes.
+Now possible through Postman to create posts for users and create categories.
+- Implemented Multer.
+It is now possible with Postman on desktop to upload a file to the images folder to be stored for users.

 ### Additional Lesson
 - Getting better at learning how to read and write try...catch statements as well as learning proper http codes.